 14. Use your points.

 Can't find the rate you want?
-Try paying with points instead.
+Try paying with hotel points instead.
 If you belong to a hotel's loyalty program and have accumulated enough reward points, you can often use them to pay for your room (or for an upgrade to a better class of room).

 15. Leave your bags in the car.